-- 1. Navigate to LAN > Networking Rules. - Select QoS Prioritizing in the rule dropdown and click Add New Networking Rule. - 3.
+- 1. Navigate to LAN->Networking Rules. - 2.
+Select QoS Prioritizing in the rule dropdown and click Add New Networking Rule. - 3.
 Enter a descriptive name for the rule in the Rule Name field. - 4.
 Configure the fields and click Save.
-See QoS Priority on page 66 for more information about the specific QoS configuration fields.
+See A.2.4 QoS Priority for more information about the specific QoS configuration fields.